sethreidnz/react-introduction-tutorial/01-JSX.md

 # JSX

-**A lot of people get put off by React's use of JSX so I thought I would quickly give an introduction to it before we get into the building our first React application.**
+**A lot of people get put off by React's use of JSX so I thought I would explain what it is and its benefits before we get into the building our first React application.**

 ```
 git checkout step-1